codeonlyjs/website/content/guide/component.md

 ## create()

-Creates the DOM elements for this component.
+Creates the DOM tree for this component.

 Redundant if already called

+## created()

+Returns `true` if the components `domTree` has been created.

 ## destroy()

-Destroys the underlying DOM template elements effectively  removing all event handlers and releasing all DOM element references.
+Destroys the underlying DOM tree elements effectively  removing all event handlers and releasing all DOM element references.

 This method reverts the component to the "constructed" state that can